 DBAA Nos.
-20 and 22 were established with an annual assessment escalation clause, should the city choose to use it, The maximum assessment rate may increase based on the annual change in the Consumer Price Index, All Urban Consumers, for the Los Angeles-Riverside-Orange County Area ("CPI").
-This year, the city is proposing to use the annual escalation and increase the annual assessment accordingly.
+20, 22 and 2008-1 were established with an annual assessment escalation clause, should the city choose to use it.
+The maximum assessment rate may increase based on the annual change in the Consumer Price Index (CPI), during the preceding year, for All Urban Consumers, for the Los Angeles, Riverside and Orange County areas, published by the United States Department of Labor, Bureau of Labor Statistics (or a reasonably equivalent index should the stated index be discontinued).
+This year, the city is proposing to use the annual escalation and increase the annual assessment accordingly for DBAA Nos.
+20 and 22.